Is your institution's adoption of Faculty Success in the doldrums? These tips will help you pick up the pace.

 Like USM, Middle Tennessee State University had used paper binders and spent years shuffling paper back and forth for faculty reporting.
 They moved to Faculty Success for efficiency and to align their reporting process with their mission.
 "But we also (wanted to use it) for reporting for accreditation and for saving time," said Dr. Joey Gray, Professor, Provosts' Fellow, Faculty Success, at MTSU.

-In a recent webinar, Masterson and Gray shared their tips for getting faculty to adopt Faculty Success within a short timeframe:
+In a recent webinar, Masterson and Gray shared their tips for getting faculty to adopt Faculty Success within a short timeframe.
+When faculty support your technology adoptions, they can better optimize its features and benefits, so you get the most from your investment.

-Let faculty know that the end goal is to reduce their load: At many institutions, faculty receive a high number of requests for information.
+At many institutions, faculty receive a high number of requests for information.
 Remind them that they will be able to enter this information one time and then use it infinitely in the future.
+Faculty who know what the purpose and desired intention of new tools are can be more open to learning new features and processes.
+When explaining the end goal to professors, highlight the impact this will have on their daily and annual processes.

-Be clear about the data types you need: USM asked faculty to include only their high-impact practices and their syllabi; entering relevant supporting information for their class or service activities was optional.
-MTSU let their faculty know that they don't have to upload their entire CV.
-Instead, Gray encourages people to upload specific sections of their CV, such as their research publications.
+USM asked faculty to include only their high-impact practices and their syllabi; entering relevant supporting information for their class or service activities was optional.
+MTSU let their faculty know that they didn’t have to upload their entire CV.
+Instead, Gray encourages people to upload specific sections of their CVs, such as their research publications.

-Import data on behalf of the faculty: Import as much data as you can to reduce your demands on faculty.
-USM imports information from their human resources department and Center for Faculty Development, including research, service, creative activities, and mentoring.
+Import as much data as you can to reduce your demands on faculty.
+USM imports information from its human resources department and Center for Faculty Development, including research, service, creative activities, and mentoring.
 They then invite faculty to add more details if they so desire.